-Behaviors that will prevent a student from assignment or continued assignment to clinical experience are, BUT NOT LIMITED TO:
+Behaviors that will prevent a student from continued clinical experiences include, BUT NOT LIMITED TO the following:

-- Violation of Mercy College of Ohio policies or student code of conduct, or any clinical education site policy. - Repeating a radiograph for any reason without the direct supervision of a R.T.(R)

-- Any breach of the Standards of Ethics as prescribed by ARRT - Excessive absenteeism during a single semester or over the course the program - Misuse and/or unauthorized of radiation - Incomplete or false information on health records or any documents; HIPAA violations. - Failure to notify both the clinical site and the college when absent.
+- Violation of Mercy College of Ohio policies or student code of conduct, or any clinical education site policy - Repeating a radiograph for any reason without the direct supervision of a R.T.(R) - Any breach of the Standards of Ethics as prescribed by ARRT - Excessive absenteeism during a single semester or over the course the program - Misuse and/or unauthorized of radiation - Incomplete or false information on health records or any documents; HIPAA violations - Failure to notify both the clinical site and the College when absent

-Note: Any student who is dismissed from a clinical education site because of being deemed "unsafe", may be automatically dismissed from the program.
+Note: Any student who is dismissed from a clinical education site because of being deemed "unsafe", will be automatically dismissed from the program.
 Please refer to the College Catalog for details of the Student Code of Conduct and disciplinary procedures.